Edward Seymour, 1st Duke of Somerset: Fall from power

 The sequence of events that led to Seymour's removal from power has often been called a coup d'état.
 By 1 October 1549, Seymour had been alerted that his rule faced a serious threat.
 He issued a proclamation calling for assistance, took possession of the king's person, and withdrew for safety to the fortified Windsor Castle, where Edward said, "Methinks I am in prison".

+By 7 October he was writing desperately to Sir Rowland Hill, Lord Mayor of London, and a fellow member of the Privy Council requesting 1000 troops to defend him and the King.
+By this point a meeting had already been had between Hill and London representatives with John Dudley, then Earl of Warwick at Ely Palace.
+That meeting moved decisively against Somerset.

 Meanwhile, a united Council published details of Seymour's mismanagement of government.
 They made clear that the Protector's power came from them, not from Henry VIII's will.
 On 11 October, the council had Seymour arrested and brought the king to Richmond.
 Edward summarised the charges against Somerset in his Chronicle: "ambition, vainglory, entering into rash wars in mine youth, negligent looking on Newhaven, enriching himself of my treasure, following his own opinion, and doing all by his own authority, etc."